COWestSlopeTech/westslopetech/README.md

 ## Synopsis

-This is the Jekyll based source code for the Roaring Fork Technologist's group website.
+This is the Jekyll based source code and assets for the Roaring Fork Technologist's group website.

 ## Motivation